PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Software/GitHub-Atom-review.md

 ## Installed packages

 Good point: once a plugin / package is installed, no need to restart Atom to get it working.
+Note: list can be incomplete, and version numbers are indicative only: I won't update them on each package update!

 - Sublime Style Column Selection
 Allow column selection with mouse.